allenwhitedev/Lab-4-Mobile-Computing-Ultimate-Repo/README.md

 #1 Run node server with mbed board by following guide "How to run node <-> mbed" above, but first complete steps #2-4

-#2 Replace my the mongoUrl to use your ip address (HOST from config.js)
+#2 Replace your server.js contents with server.js from below.
+I suggest clicking the RAW format for this readme on github before copy/paste!
+Replace the mongoUrl to use your ip address (HOST from config.js)

 #3 Run "mongo 'mongourl'" where 'mongoUrl' is your mongoUrl (do not use quotes)